 After speaking with Molly I learned that she recently contracted pneumonia and meningitis and experienced seizures as a side effect.

 Thankfully, Molly was at home with her daughter during her seizure and was wearing her Lauren's Hope medical ID bracelet.
-Molly's daughter called 911 and EMT's were immediately sent to her home.
+Molly's daughter called 911 and EMTs were immediately sent to her home.
 Molly was unconscious and unable to communicate during this time, but her vital medical information was right there on her bracelet.
-The EMT's were able to intubate Molly appropriately since they were aware of her gastric bypass surgery.
+The EMTs were able to intubate Molly appropriately since they were aware of her gastric bypass surgery.
 Upon waking in the hospital Molly's doctors let her know what had happened.
-Due to their ability to quickly treat her, while being mindful of her condition, made the entire process very clear and straight forward.
+Their ability to quickly treat her, while being mindful of her condition, made the entire process very clear and straight forward.
 Molly credits her daughter as being her hero during this crisis.

 Molly and I spent quite a bit of time talking about how she elected to go forward with gastric bypass surgery.

 Like many, Molly experienced difficulty losing weight after the birth of both her babies.
 She was proactive in her efforts to lose weight.
 She joined Weight Watchers, worked out regularly and watched what she ate, but unfortunately did not achieve the results she was looking for.